trevoro/node-named/docs/index.md

 and send the response to the appropriate client.
 Unsolicited DNS messages are not permitted.
 This function should only be used within the `query` event.

+**Note** If you do not add any answers to your query, then the `send()` method will send a 'null-response' DNS message.
+This is the equivalent of an HTTP 404.

 ### server.close(onClose)

 Stops listening and closes the socket. `onClose` is an optional callback that